bilalcodehub/intelligent_smpc_parser/README.md

 # Intelligent SmPC Parser

-#### This is the codebase for creating NLP-based linguistic parser for understanding and extracting relationships from the summaries of product characteristics (SmPC) of medicine.
+#### This is the codebase for for parsing the summaries of product characteristics (SmPC) of medicine products to extract information as clinical checks for deep prescribing.